Kristine Simpson, FCPA, FCA

 Executive summary

-Kristine has seventeen years of experience in general accounting, audit, and tax practices.
+Kristine Simpson has over 25 years of experience in general accounting, audit, and tax practices.
 She has extensive experience working with all areas of the public sector and NPO audit engagements in British Columbia.
-This includes school districts, health authorities, universities, colleges, crown corporations and agencies, and municipalities.
-She specializes in public sector and NPO audit and finance; internal control review and consulting services for not-for-profit organizations and public sector organizations; private and public partnership, and capital consulting.
+This includes, municipalities, health authorities, universities, colleges, school districts, crown corporations and other government agencies.
+She specializes in public sector and NPO audit and finance; internal control reviews, strategic planning, advising on mergers and combinations and capital project consultations.

 Kristine has delivered training to public sector clients on PSAB standards, emerging issues, and performance measures.
-She has also presented to the BC Finance Health Professionals, the BC Association of School Business Officials, and the Public Sector Accounting Standards – ICABC.
-Her extensive experience includes accounting and consulting advice for over five P3 projects in the Lower Mainland and ten PSAB conversion audits in 2013.
+She has presented at the Government Finance Officers Association Conference and Housing Central on Municipal Housing issues and consolidation in the sector.

 Professional affiliations